Superforms, supercurrents and convex geometry: Volumes and mixed volumes of convex bodies.

 Clearly $\psi^*\geq 0$.
 If $\psi^*(y)>0$ for a certain $y$ we see that actually $\psi^*(y)=\infty$, since $ x\cdot y-\psi(x)$ is homogeneous of order 1 in $x$.
 Let $K=\{\psi^*=0\}$.
 It is a closed set, since $\psi^*$ is lower semicontinuous, and bounded since $\psi$ is of linear growth, so $K$ is compact.
 By the involutivity of the Legendre transform

 is the support function of $K$.
-As we have seen $K$ is also uniquely determined by $\psi$ so we have a one-to-one correspondence between convex bodies and 1-homogeneous convex functions.
-The positive $(1,1)$-current $\omega_K:=\ddhash h_K$ determines $K$ up to translation, and in the next section we shall see which positive $(1,1)$-currents that arise in this way.
+As we have seen $K$ is also uniquely determined by $\psi$ which leads to the important fact that there is a one-to-one correspondence between convex bodies and 1-homogeneous convex functions.

+The next proposition says that the map $K\to \omega_K:=\ddhash h_K$ gives a similar one-to-one correspondence between the space of convex bodies modulo translation and the class of $(1,1)$-currents of the form $\ddhash\psi$ where $\psi$ is convex and 1-homogeneous.
+In the next section we shall see which positive $(1,1)$-currents arise in this way (Proposition \ref{deltaomega}). \begin{prop} If $K$ and $L$ are two convex bodies, $\omega_K=\omega_L$ if and only if there is an $a\in\R^n$ such that $L=K+a$. \end{prop} \begin{proof} It is clear from the definition that